 Second, the diplomatic skill of a UN permanent mission is an important source of political capital.
 Diplomats who are trusted, respected, and have a good ‘feel for the game’ in terms of when and how far to push things have much greater capacity for influence.
 There was clear recognition from interviewees that even within the United Nations, the Security Council is a unique body and it takes time to learn how to be influential in this environment.
 Third, the personal qualities of a states’ permanent representative can enhance (or decrease) the influence that states are able to exert.
 As one interviewee described, ‘we have always benefitted from having good people at the UN and good permanent representatives.
-That is important as that personal element is much more important than you might think in the way stuff works, especially in New York’. confirm recent research which corrects the overlooked role that individuals play within UN diplomacy, such as leadership by former French Permanent Representative Jean-Marc de la Sablière on Children and Armed Conflict.
+That is important as that personal element is much more important than you might think in the way stuff works, especially in New York’.
+Consequently, the focus of the interviews were informed by practice based research which has emphasised the importance of gathering detailed accounts of individual actors perceptions and actions in order to help highlight broader dynamics and power structure, which may be “hidden in ‘macro’ accounts of UNSC decision-making”.
+Our findings also help to confirm recent research which corrects the overlooked role that individuals play within UN diplomacy, such as leadership by former French Permanent Representative Jean-Marc de la Sablière on Children and Armed Conflict.

 The UK’s political capital at the UN